Mayerch1/VolControl/README.md

 ]
 ```

+### Failsafe

+If a configured controller gets unplugged, the application will mute the microphone line with index 0.
+At the current state it's not possible to fail-safe other audio lanes.

 ### Sliders
 Sliders are configured within the `slider` list.
-Each element of the slider holds an `index` which corresponds to the matching slider in Voicemeter (0-offset) and the `button` Key configures the used axis for this Slider.
+Each element of the slider holds an `lane` which corresponds to the matching slider in Voicemeter (0-offset) and the `button` Key configures the used axis for this Slider.

 Allowed Values for `button` is any axis of your HID-Device.